Joel-Butler/wiki-js-replica/Apps/AuthenticationValidator/Lessons.md

 As long as the APIs are part of the same domain/application the token is useful.
 If they are part of a different application, you need a new token.

 Using my theme park token, it would be like me trying to use take my half day pass from Disney and attempting to use this at Universal Studios...
 I would need a different pass.

+## React notes
+As I'm likely to be leveraging React Native for the forseeable future I've opted to keep notes on this in a distinct location [here](/Platform/Libraries/ReactNative/Notes).

 ## Application considerations